azsdk/azsdk-docs/00a-Setup/Readme.md

 #### Message: "Warning : Microsoft Azure PowerShell collects data about how users use PowerShell cmdlets..."
 The AzSDK depends upon AzureRm PowerShell modules.
 AzureRm modules are created/maintained by the Azure product team and provide the core PowerShell libraries to interact with different Azure services.
 For example, you'd use the AzureRm Storage module to create/work with a storage account, etc.

-The AzSDK setup (when you use the "iwr..." command) installs the required version of AzureRm.
+The AzSDK setup installs the required version of AzureRm.
 It is possible that this is the first time your system is being setup for AzureRm.
 In such a situation, you will get a 'data collection' related notice/warning from AzureRm.
 You can choose to 'accept' or 'decline' permission to collect data.
 The AzSDK functionality will not be affected by that.